iRODS zone

 PIDs play a crucial role in the FAIR data management principles and in any sustainable data management plan.
 Within EUDAT systems, data can be directly addressed (and e.g. then retrieved) via B2HANDLE PIDs, and a few “key metadata” are directly stored in the each PID entry.
 In LEXIS, the B2HANDLE client is deployed on the iCAT servers as a Python library.
 PIDs can thus be assigned to any object or collection within iRODS, helping us to make the public results of LEXIS Workflows “FAIR”.

-Users and projects management through iRODS-Keycloak syncing mechanism
+Managing users and projects through iRODS-Keycloak syncing mechanism

-Implementation of this mechanism relies on a periodic synchronization of the LEXIS projects and associated users to each zone, according to its assignment to a particular LEXIS Project.
-The script queries the Keycloak API and synchronizes the projects and users.
-For projects it maintains and enforces a structure of collections (folders) in each iRODS zone and for users it keeps the user accounts and their SIDs synchronized in each associated zone.
-This allows to maintain the access rights across the federation according to the users role in each project.
+Implementation of this mechanism relies on a periodic synchronisation of the LEXIS projects and associated users to each zone, according to its assignment to a particular LEXIS Project.
+The script queries the Keycloak API and synchronises the projects and users.
+For projects, it maintains and enforces a structure of collections (folders) in each iRODS zone, and for users, it keeps the user accounts and their SIDs synchronised in each associated zone.
+This allows to maintain the access rights across the federation according to the user’s role in each project.